zeittresor/py_gen_amiga_mod/README.md

 Note: This project is in very early state, but each version is working already.
 In this state the sounds are mostly crazy, the hamonic is the next step i am working on that.

-Suggestion: A project called "Protracker 2 Clone" (for Windows) is good solution to play the output of my script or just use VLC to play :-)

 Output Test: